 What you need is a 3rd party utility to get hold of this extra information for you, and like most things, there are a few around to help get hold of it.
 Here’s a selection 5 of freeware tools to extract much more useful information from your laptop battery:

-BatteryInfoView is a handy little tool from Nirsoft to display the status and information values your battery is capable of offering.
+BatteryInfoView is a handy little tool from Nirsoft to display the status and information values your laptop battery is capable of offering.
 There are around 20 different values that can be shown, but it depends entirely on what your battery can provide as to how many of these are available.
 Details such as the manufacturer and model information, power state, charge and wear capacities, charge / discharge rates and times and also temperature can be displayed and these values are updated every 10 seconds.

 In addition to the main battery information window, pressing F8 will show the log window which is updated every 30 seconds and gives you an idea as to what the battery has been doing.
 From here you can see the charge or discharge rates over a period of time, and because the log records standby and resume, you can see how much the battery has discharged while in the low power state.